SunlayGGX/Storm/README.md

 Unlike the others config files, it can be named as you want.
 Here the wml tags you can set :

 #### General
+- **startPaused (boolean, facultative)**: If true, the simulation will be paused when the application start.
+Default is false.
 - **gravity (vector3, facultative)**: This is the gravity vector, in meter per second squared.
 Default value is { x=0.0, y=-9.81, z=0.0 }
 - **particleRadius (float, falcultative)**: This is the particle radius in meter.
 It is also what is used for display but has also a physical value.
 Default value is 0.05.
 - **kernelCoeff (float, falcultative)**: This is the kernel multiplicator coefficient (without unit).
 If this value is equal to 1.0, then the kernel length would be equal to the particle radius.
 Default value is 4.0.